Axioms for Defeat in Democratic Elections: Introduction

 \begin{example} In the 2000 U.S. presidential election in Florida, George W. Bush defeated Al Gore and Ralph Nader according to Plurality voting, which only allows voters to vote for one candidate.
 Yet based on the plausible inference that most Nader voters preferred Gore to Bush (see \citealt{Magee2003}), it follows that a majority of all voters preferred Gore to Bush. \end{example}

-\begin{example} In the 2009 mayoral election in Burlington, Vermont, the Progressive candidate Bob Kiss defeated the Democratic candidate Andy Montroll according to Ranked Choice voting (defined in Example \ref{OtherVCCRs} below), but Montroll was preferred to each of the other candidates including Kiss by majorities of voters, according to the ranked ballots collected. \end{example}
+\begin{example} In the 2009 mayoral election in Burlington, Vermont, the Progressive candidate Bob Kiss defeated the Democratic candidate Andy Montroll according to Instant Runoff Voting (defined in Example \ref{OtherVCCRs} below), but Montroll was preferred to each of the other candidates including Kiss by majorities of voters, according to the ranked ballots collected. \end{example}

 \begin{example} During the 2016 U.S. presidential primary season, an NBC News/Wall Street Journal poll (March 3-6) asked respondents both for their top choice and their preference between Donald Trump and each of Ted Cruz, John Kasich, and Marco Rubio.
 Trump was the Plurality winner, receiving 30\% of first place votes, but Cruz, Kasich, and Rubio were each preferred to Trump by 57\%, 57\%, and 56\% of respondents, respectively (see \citealt{Kurrild-Klitgaard2018} concerning statistical significance).
 For further discussion of whether another Republican might have been majority preferred to Trump, see \citealt{Maskin2016}, \citealt{Maskin2017}, \citealt{Kurrild-Klitgaard2018}, and \citealt{Woon2020}. \end{example}